Skip to main content

 Assumed knowledge

-Applicants are required to meet the normal University's requirements for admission to a graduate certificate course.
+Applicants are required to meet the normal university's requirements for admission to a graduate certificate course.
 Additionally, having prior tertiary education in anatomy and physiology would be beneficial.

 English language requirements

-An IELTS Academic score of 6.5 overall, with no band score below 6.0 (or equivalent).
+Applicants must have an IELTS Academic score of 6.5 overall, with no band score below 6.0 (or equivalent).

 Recognition of Prior Learning